AgorastisMesaio/docker-img-netkit/README.md

 ![GitHub action workflow status](https://github.com/SW-Luis-Palacios/base-netkit/actions/workflows/docker-publish.yml/badge.svg)

 This Docker container is designed to provide a minimal Linux environment with multiple networking tools and an Nginx web server.

-Its purpose is to add it as an additional service in any docker-compose project, in the same network, so it's ideal for network testing and diagnostics.
+Typical use cases:

+- Include it as a service in a existing docker-compose.yml project
+- Use it as bastion to be "inside" your Docker network.
+- Troubleshoot networking from within the docker network.

 ## Features